-The following topics provide information on how to troubleshoot problems you might encounter working with the Eclipse Plugin and how to report an issue to Micro Focus Fortify Customer Support.
+The following topics provide information on how to troubleshoot problems you might encounter working with the Eclipse Complete Plugin.

 Resolving the Java OutOfMemory Message

 If you see the java.lang.OutOfMemory message while managing security content or while loading a large source code analysis results file, adjust the JVM size of the virtual machine for your IDE.